keu/docs/astro/troubleshoot-astro.md

 - Upgrade to the latest patch version Astro Runtime 5 or later.
 See [Upgrade Runtime](upgrade-runtime.md).
 - Upgrade to Astro CLI 1.0 or later.
 Later versions of the Astro CLI parse your DAGs by default and prevent your from deploying DAGs if they contain syntax errors.
 See [Install the CLI](cli/install-cli.md).

+## How do I confirm that my deploy to Astro was successful?

+1. Check the Astro CLI logs for your deploy.
+If you deployed an image to Astro, you should see the following confirmation message:

+    ```text
+    Deployed Image Tag:  <new-image-tag>
+    Successfully pushed Docker image to Astronomer registry.
+Navigate to the Astronomer UI for confirmation that your deploy was successful.
+    ```

+    If you triggered a DAG-only deploy to Astro, you should see the following confirmation message:

+    ```text
+    Successfully uploaded DAGs with version <new-dag-bundle-version> to Astro.
+Navigate to the Airflow UI to confirm that your deploy was successful.
+The Airflow UI takes about 1 minute to update.
+    ```

+    If you didn't receive one of these messages and instead received an error, you might have encountered one of the following errors:

+    - Docker doesn't have access to your DAGs directory.
+Check your **File sharing** settings on Docker Desktop to confirm that Docker can access your Astro project directory.
+    - You didn't successfully authenticate to Astro.
+Ensure you're in the right Organization and Workspace by running `astro organization list` and `astro workspace list`.
+If you're deploying from a CI/CD pipeline, ensure that your CI/CD environment has access to a valid [Deployment API key](api-keys.md#use-an-api-key-with-the-astro-cli) or [Workspace API token](workspace-api-tokens.md#use-a-workspace-api-token-with-the-astro-cli).
+    - You had a parsing error in one of your DAGs.
+Fix the errors or run `astro deploy --force` to deploy without checking for errors.

+2. In the Cloud UI, open your Deployment and check the **Docker Image** and **DAG Bundle Version** info boxes.
+These fields should show the image tag or latest DAG bundle version from your most recent deploy.
+Both of the values include the date and time that the deploy was executed.

+    Confirm that these values are the same as `<new-image-tag>` and `<new-dag-bundle-version>` from Step 1.
+If they aren't, and nobody else has deployed changes since your last deploy, contact [Astronomer Support](https://cloud.astronomer.io/support).

+3. In the Cloud UI, open your Deployment and click **Logs**.
+Change the **Log Level** to include **Info** level logs, then click **Apply**.
+After the info-level logs appear, check that Airflow is parsing the DAGs you deployed.
+You should see all of your deployed DAGs listed under the log titled `DAG File Processing Stats`.

+    If you confirmed the deploy was successful in Steps 1 and 2 but Airflow isn't parsing your DAGs, contact [Astronomer Support](https://cloud.astronomer.io/support).